Executive Director, Kevin J. Allis

 About Mr. Allis

-Kevin J. Allis is a tribal member of the Forest County Potawatomi Community, and serves as the Chairman of the Board for the Potawatomi Business Development Corporation.
-In that role, Kevin has played a significant role in diversifying the Tribe's asset base and increasing the overall wealth of the Tribe, which has included investments in tribally owned federal contractors.
-Prior to joining NACA, Kevin was an attorney with the Washington D.C. based law firm of PilieroMazza PLLC that is nationally recognized as being a leader in providing superior legal advice to Alaska Native Corporations, Native Hawaiian Organizations, and tribal entities participating in the SBA 8(a) program.
-He provided sound legal advice to tribal entities in the areas of labor and employment and litigation.
+Kevin also serves as the Chairman of the Board for the Potawatomi Business Development Corporation.
+In that role, Kevin has played a significant role in diversifying his Tribe's asset base and increasing the overall wealth of the Tribe, which has included investments in tribally owned federal contractors.
+Prior to joining NACA, Kevin was an attorney with the Washington D.C. based law firm of PilieroMazza PLLC; a nationally recognized law firm that provides superior legal advice to Alaska Native Corporations, Native Hawaiian Organizations, and tribal entities participating in the SBA 8(a) program.
+Kevin provided sound legal advice to tribal entities in the areas of labor and employment and litigation.
 Kevin comes from a family with a history of tribal leadership, and a passion for enhancing the lives of Native communities.
 Both his grandfather and great-grandfather served as Chairman for the Forest County Potawatomi Community.

 Legislative Director, Dennis Worden